x0k/web-maid/public/operators.md

   - If `objects` have the same count of keys:
     - If keys are different, then `object` with the greatest uniq key is greater
     - If keys are the same, values are compared in alphabetical order of keys

+Also the truthiness and falseness of the values is the same as in JavaScript.